Government House is the official residence of the BC Lieutenant Governor. It’s a grand historic building with beautiful

 GOVERNMENT HOUSE AND COVID-19

-The Government House temporarily closed due to the pandemic in the spring of 2020.
+Government House temporarily closed due to the pandemic in the spring of 2020.
 However, it reopened in the summer.
 As of December, 2020, the Estate grounds are still open from dusk until dawn.
 Rudi’s Tea Room was open for takeout from Tuesday to Friday earlier in 2021, but closed in the summer.
 It hopes to open again sometime in 2022.

 See the BC Lieutenant Governor‘s website for the latest updates.

 Click the following links to skip to specific information about Victoria’s Government House:

 The Lieutenant Governor is the Queen’s representative to British Columbia and Government House is where he or she lives.
 It is also where official state meetings take place in Victoria.
 When the British Royal Family or other foreign dignitaries are in town, Government House is where VIPs are entertained and official events happen.